bribes/NameMC-Extras/README.md

 [To install follow these steps.](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)

-Rewrite of NameMC+ currently only adds account types and creation dates.
+Rewrite of NameMC+ currently only adds account types and creation dates and removes ads.